Grand Prairie Personal Injury Lawyer

-When a court affirms that someone’s actions or inactions meet all four of these requirements, that person is legally negligent and could be held liable for damages.
+When a Grand Prairie court affirms that someone’s actions or negligence meet all four of these requirements, that person is legally negligent and could be held liable for damages.

 For example, all drivers owe a duty of care to other vehicles and pedestrians while using the road, since part of the privilege of having a driver’s license is agreeing to drive in a way that is safe and does not endanger others.
-If a person breaches this duty by—for instance—driving negligently by texting and driving or driving under the influence, anyone injured by that breach of duty could potentially seek compensation from the negligent driver.
+If a person breaches this duty by—for instance—driving negligently by texting and driving or driving under the influence, anyone hurt by that breach of duty could potentially seek compensation from the negligent driver.

 Recoverable Damages for Getting Seriously Hurt

 Damages in a personal injury case are meant to reimburse injured people for their expenses and compensate them for their losses.
-Addditionally, this include compensation for injuries such as broken bones, severe head trauma, spinal damage, burns, internal trauma, amputation, and damage to the neck.
+Addditionally, this include compensation for severe injuries such as broken bones, severe head trauma, spinal damage, burns, internal trauma, amputation, and damage to the neck and back.
 Compensation in a personal injury case could take many forms, including but not limited to:

 - Medical costs including treatment and rehabilitation

 - Pain and suffering